How to get there: Go to Settings in the sidebar → Integrations tab (under Other) → Stripe section.

 }

-The Stripe data will sync automatically when the user logs in.
+The Stripe data syncs automatically the next time the user logs in.

-When creating or updating users via the API, include the stripe_customer_id field:
+When creating or updating users via the ProductLift API, include stripe_customer_id:

 {